mboehmic/whmcs-piwik-analytics/README.md

 Use at your own risk ;-)

 ## Improvements / Feedback
-Feel free to improse the addon.
+Feel free to improve the addon.
 If you have any suggestions for improvement, please let me know.